home-assistant/home-assistant.io/source/_docs/authentication/providers.markdown

 ### {% linkable_title Command Line %}

 The Command Line auth provider executes a configurable shell command to perform user authentication.
 Two environment variables, `username` and `password`, are passed to the command.
 Access is granted when the command exits successfully (with exit code 0).

+This provider can be used to integrate Home Assistant with arbitrary external authentication services, from plaintext databases over LDAP to RADIUS.
+A compatible script for LDAP authentication is [this one](https://github.com/efficiosoft/ldap-auth-sh), for instance.

 Here is a configuration example: